kiss-keray/ADDP/addp-rpc/addp-rpc-start/src/main/rpc-web/README.md

 ### On CI servers
 #### Travis CI

 1. Following the [Travis Getting started](https://docs.travis-ci.com/user/getting-started/) guide for syncing your GitHub repository with Travis.
-You may need to initialize some settings manually in your [profile](https://travis-ci.org/profile) webPage.
+You may need to initialize some settings manually in your [profile](https://travis-ci.org/profile) webPageable.
 1. Add a `.travis.yml` file to your git repository.
 ```
 language: node_js